 Cut yarn, leaving about 8″ of tail and sew through remaining stitches on the needles.
-There should be 11 stitches you have to sew through at this point.
-Sew through one or more times through these stitches before weaving and cutting the ends as normal to finish off.
+There should be 12 stitches you have to sew through at this point.
+Sew through one or more times through these stitches before pulling tight, cutting the tail and weaving as normal to finish off.

 Add a pom pom and viola!
 Or don’t – you can say voila either way ;).

 Both of the hats shown in this picture above have been washed/dried per the instructions on the label of the yarn (Machine Wash/Dry).
 Of course, pom poms have been removed before going in the wash and re-attached afterwards.